toysoldier2012/Path-of-programmer/01 后端/01 Java/Quiz/Codingame Code.md

 Implement the method `translate(text)` which:

 - takes as input `text`, a string of fewer than 255 characters ;
-- returns the Javanais translation as a string.
+- Returns the Javanais translation as a string.

 For simplicity, the inputs contain only lowercase letters.